-Thus, it's vitally important to consume adequate amounts of it in your daily diet.
+Thus, it’s vitally important to consume adequate amounts of it through your daily diet.

-Interestingly, the foods you eat influence not only how much iron you consume, but also how well it is absorbed into your body (1).
+Interestingly, the foods you eat influence not only how much iron you consume but also how well it’s absorbed into your body (

-Once it's absorbed by your body, it's used as a building block for hemoglobin, a protein found in red blood cells that helps shuttle oxygen around your body.
+Once your body absorbs iron, it’s used as a building block for hemoglobin, a protein found in red blood cells that helps shuttle oxygen around your body.

 Iron is also a component of myoglobin, an oxygen storage protein found in your muscles.
 This oxygen is used when you use your muscles.

-The recommended intake range is 7–18 mg per day for the general population and up to 27 grams for pregnant women (2).
+The recommended iron intake range is 7–18 milligrams (mg) per day for the general population and up to 27 (mg) for pregnant women (

 You may have heard that you can get iron from red meat, but there are many other foods that naturally contain iron.